jeffbski/accum/README.md

   }));
 ```

- - `accum.array(listenerFn)` - constructs a pass-through stream which concatenates everything into an array without any conversion, which the `listenerFn` receives the accumulated data on end.
+ - `accum.array(listenerFn)` - constructs a write stream which concatenates everything into an array without any conversion, which the `listenerFn` receives the accumulated data on end.
 The `listenerFn` signature is `function(arr)`.
 The `listenerFn` is called after all the data is received just prior to the `end` event being emitted.

 ```javascript
 var accum = require('accum');